This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using these links.

-When I first started homeschooling, I would have books in a shelf or bin stacked or side by side with the spine out.
+When my daughter was very young, we started the “Oh so fun & exciting” book collection for read alouds.
+I mean, seriously, everywhere you go, websites and everything in between have the most amazing books that you just know your kid will love.
+When I first started homeschooling, I attempted a formal approach with books on a shelf or bin stacked or side by side with the spine out.
 My daughter paid little attention to those.
 Then I remembered when I was an elementary librarian, the books that were checked out the most were the ones displayed in a way that students could actually see the cover (or get to it easily).
 I’ve noticed this with my child as well.
 She’s more likely to pick up and read something that’s laying out on a table or her work area when she sees the front of the book.
 I was about to buy some book shelves or cubes as our book collection was growing, but I didn’t have much space to work with.

 What is the best way to store & display books without taking up so much space?